Mission, History, & Stewardship

 In February 2008, the South Lake County community celebrated the dedication of the George Hovis & Don Wickham Community and Nonprofit Resource Center.
 Completion of the new Community Foundation offices has ushered in an exciting new era for the Community Foundation of South Lake and has greatly enhanced the range of services that we can offer to both our donors and the nonprofits we serve.
 Additionally, the George Hovis & Don Wickham Community and Nonprofit Resource Center has helped us solidify our position as the local leader in philanthropy.

-By managing and investing donor funds, connecting donors with causes they feel passionately about, enabling donors to make informed decisions through research, and helping strengthen nonprofits we serve through education and grants, we at the Community Foundation are fulfilling our mission to provide leadership to enhance quality of life by identifying community needs and seeking philanthropic support as permanent funding to meet those needs.
+By managing and investing donor funds, connecting donors with causes they feel passionately about, enabling donors to make informed decisions through research, and helping strengthen nonprofits we serve through education and grants, we at the Community Foundation are fulfilling our mission to serve our community through the connecting of resources and intentional philanthropic giving.